Contemplative Psychotherapy

 Your Heart is a Compass

-When I was a boy, probably 12 years old, I was introduced to compasses when I was part of scouting.
+When I was a boy, probably 12 years old, I was introduced to compasses through scouting.
 The compass that I was first introduced to is called a base plate compass.
 It is different than the lensatic compasses that you typically see used in the military.
 The base plate compass is a small, clear plastic compass loaded with markings to use with maps.
 I was absolutely fascinated with it when I first got it.
-I was amazed at the versatility of all the different things you could do with it to find your way and determine what direction to go.
+I was amazed at the versatility of all the things you could do with it to find your way and determine which direction to go.

-I loved that the sides of the compass had all kinds of scales so you could measure distances on maps.
-The actual dial of the compass would turn so that you could determine a direction to go in relationship to magnetic north.
-The compass itself had a direction of travel arrow built into it that would literally point towards which direction to go.
-If you were finding your way down to the lake and followed the arrow, you could get to where you were going.
+I loved that the compass had all kinds of scales on its sides so you could measure distances on a map.
+The actual dial of the compass would turn so that you could determine a direction to go in relation to magnetic north.
+The compass itself had a direction of travel arrow built into it that would literally point in the direction to go.
+If you were finding your way down to the lake, found your direction, and followed the arrow, you could get to where you were going.

 I loved that compass and learned a lot about how to use it.
 In fact, I have a small wooden plaque in my house that I have carried around for years.
 I won an orienteering competition because I was so taken by using a compass.
 I marveled at the ability to use such a thing to determine which direction to go.